llm-bible/llm-bible.github.io/_publications/zhang2023collaborative.markdown

 citations: 23
 bibkey: zhang2023collaborative
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2310.09233'}]
-tags: [Reinforcement Learning, Prompting, Agentic]
+tags: [Prompting, Agentic, Reinforcement Learning]
 ---
 Recently, there has been an emergence of employing LLM-powered agents as believable human proxies, based on their remarkable decision-making capability.